Moscow accused of forcibly removing civilians to Russia

 Lyudmyla Denisova, Ukraine’s ombudsperson, said 402,000 people, including 84,000 children, had been taken against their will into Russia, where some may be used as “hostages” to pressure Kyiv to surrender.

-The Kremlin gave nearly identical numbers for those who have been relocated, but said they wanted to go to Russia.
-Ukraine’s rebel-controlled eastern regions are predominantly Russian-speaking, and many people there have supported close ties to Moscow.
+The Kremlin gave nearly identical numbers for those who have been relocated, but said they were from predominantly Russian-speaking regions of Donetsk and Luhansk in eastern Ukraine and wanted to go to Russia.
+Pro-Moscow separatists have been fighting for control for nearly eight years in those regions, where many people have supported close ties to Russia.

 With the war headed into a second month, the two sides traded heavy blows in what has become a devastating war of attrition.
 Ukraine’s navy said it sank a large Russian landing ship near the port city of Berdyansk that had been used to bring in armored vehicles.
 Russia claimed to have taken the eastern town of Izyum after fierce fighting.